 *Madden won the Republican primary but describes himself as an Independent

 How do I register to vote?

 - Online: Go to My Voter Page, the state’s online voter portal, to register.
-You must provide a photocopy of an acceptable form of ID, such as a driver’s license, U.S. passport, current utility bill or a government document that lists your residential address.
+If you're a first-time voter, you must provide a photocopy of an acceptable form of ID, such as a driver’s license, U.S. passport, current utility bill or a government document that lists your residential address.
 You can register up to and on Election Day.
-But you are encouraged to register by Aug.
-5 for the primaries and by Nov.
-4 for the general election to ensure your name appears on the state’s voter checklist.
+But you are encouraged to register by Nov.
+4 to ensure your name appears on the state’s voter checklist.

 - By mail: Print a registration form, complete it and mail it to your town or city clerk.
 Or call your clerk’s office to request that an application be mailed to you.
-Election officials must receive your form by close of business on Aug.
-5 for the primaries and on Nov.
-4 for the general election.
-If your form doesn’t arrive in time, you can still register at your polling place on Election Day.
+Election officials must receive your form by close of business on Nov.
+4. If your form doesn’t arrive in time, you can register at your polling place on Election Day.